danieljwait/e2ee-messenger/Writeup/README.md

 2. Combines with a temporary key via a key derivation function (KDF)

-3. Derive a new shared key, this is input for next iteration
+3. Derive a new shared key, this is the input for the next iteration

 What separates this protocol from other public-key protocols is its “ratchet” algorithm.
 To encrypt using the protocol, a collection of temporary key pairs for each user are generated.
 Then, the ratchet algorithm combines the temporary and permanent key pairs to create a shared secret key – facilitating the forward secret, symmetric encryption.
 This forward secrecy means the protocol is referred to as “self-healing” because in the event a session key is compromised, only one message can be decrypted.
 As soon as the racket algorithm “moves along” to the next key pair the messages are secure again.